[music] paused

 }

 #[derive(Component)] is a derive macro that tells Bevy "this struct can be used as a component on an entity."
-It implements the Component trait, which provides metadata about the component.
+It implements the Component trait, which provides metadata Bevy needs to manage the data.

-Paddle { speed: f32, side: Side } - each paddle has a movement speed (pixels per second) and a side identifier (which player controls it).
+Paddle { speed: f32, side: Side }, each paddle has a movement speed (pixels per second) and a side identifier (which player controls it).
+We store this data in the component so each paddle knows which keys to listen to.

-enum Side { Left, Right } - yes, enums can be components too.
-We'll use this to determine which keyboard keys move which paddle.
+Side is an enum, in Bevy, enums can be components too.
+We use it to determine which keyboard keys move which paddle.

 fn setup(mut commands: Commands) {